WRITTEN BY KATE FINAN, CO-OWNER OF BOOM BOX POST

 Overall, it’s very intuitive and pretty simple to use.
 So, let’s dig in!

 So you can see how the input material really affects the nature of the audio.
-If you needed to, say, design a black leopard having a chat with someone, this might come in handy.
-I’m not sure if you’ll ever come across that particular scenario, but hey, crazier things have happened.
+This type of use would be amazing if you ever had an animal that needed to express itself or appear to emote in a certain way to sell the story on screen.
 In other uses, I could see this being an awesome way to trigger non-vocal effects (like R2-D2-type beeps) to have the cadence of a human speaking.

 Next, I loaded up both the leather and fruit libraries by Reformer and used one of my underwater recordings to trigger them together.